 Personal Loan: Things to Consider

-- Always check the annual percentage rate (APR) of a loan before making a final
+- Always check the annual percentage rate (APR) of a loan before making a final decision.

 - While a bad credit score may affect your ability to apply for a personal loan it often isn’t a huge problem.
 We have further information on car finance for people with bad credit scores.